 Pairings matter

-For a one-stop-shop experience, the Haute Caviar Chefs Kit gives you everything you need to serve like a pro—except the stage fright.Â
+Classic pairings like blinis and crème fraîche are timeless — but modern pairings (chips, fries, pasta) are equally welcome.
+For a one-stop experience, the Haute Caviar Chefs Kit gives you everything you need to serve like a pro.

-Is It Okay to Keep Leftover Caviar?Â
+Is It Okay to Keep Leftover Caviar?

-Caviar is best consumed immediately after opening, within 1–3 days, with the container tightly sealed under 36°F. Portion control is easier with small tins, and you waste less, particularly if you have guests.Â
+Short answer: yes — but carefully.
+Caviar is best consumed within 1–3 days of opening, tightly sealed under 36°F. Portion control is easier with small tins, and you waste less, particularly with guests.

-How Much Caviar Should I Serve on the Flight Tasting?Â
+How Much Caviar Should I Serve on a Tasting Flight?

+A typical tasting flight has 3–4 selections at 10–15g per variety, per person.
 Begin with lighter, brighter roes and gradually work your way to the richer, nuttier ones.
-This progression keeps the palate intrigued and stops it from becoming flavor fatigued.Â
+This progression keeps the palate intrigued and stops flavor fatigue.

-Founder-curated tastings—such as those based on Lisa Simon’s wine background—follow this same principle: start with wonder, then depth.
+Founder-curated tastings — such as those based on Lisa Simon's wine background — follow this same principle: start with wonder, then depth.

 Caviar Etiquette for First-Time Guests

+Hosting people who've never tried caviar before?
 Offer a small introductory spoonful, explain the texture, and invite them to explore pairings.
 Make it fun, not formal.
+Caviar is meant to spark curiosity — not anxiety.

-Host Better—One Spoonful at a Time
+Host Better — One Spoonful at a Time

-Whether you’re cracking cans for a laid-back Tuesday or hosting a multi-course tasting, having a sense of how much caviar to serve makes all the difference.
+Whether you're cracking cans for a laid-back Tuesday or hosting a multi-course tasting, having a sense of how much caviar to serve makes all the difference.
+Haute Caviar Company offers chef-approved, ethically sourced caviar with packaging that accommodates real life — from petite tins to service sizes for events.

 FAQs